 Gliese 667 is composed of several stars and is just 22.1 light-years away from the Sun.
 So far, two extrasolar planets have been found in Gliese’s orbit, and scientists believe that there could be another.

 HD 159868 is 171.93 light-years away from Earth.
 Two planets have been discovered orbiting the star: one in 2007, and the second in 2012.

 Partial eclipse of the sun

-A partial eclipse of the Sun will be visible from the UK on the morning of June 10th.
+Keep your eyes peeled for a partial eclipse of the Sun on the morning of June 10th.
 Whilst not uncommon, where you live in the world will determine whether you get to see it.

 The last partial solar eclipse visible from the UK was in March 2015.
 After June’s partial solar eclipse, the next is due in October 2022, then April 2024.

 A partial solar eclipse is the result of the Sun, Earth, and the Moon coming together to form an almost straight line.
 When this happens, the Moon’s shadow is cast over the Earth.

 However, the fact the Sun, Earth, and Moon don’t align perfectly means only the outer part of the Moon’s shadow (known as the penumbra shadow) falls on Earth.
 The size and distance of the Moon from Earth also mean that the penumbra only covers an area of the Earth’s surface, rather than the whole thing.
 So, as the Earth rotates on its axis, the Moon’s shadow falls on different sections of the Earth at different times, giving the illusion of a shadow moving across our planet.

 The June 2021 partial eclipse is only visible across parts of Canada, Greenland, Siberia, and the UK.

 Phases of the partial solar eclipse